Back to all Articles

 Essential tools such as word editors, spreadsheets, and presentation software are not merely productivity aids.
 They are thinking tools.
 When used correctly, they help transform vague questions into clear, defensible decisions.

-In this article, we apply these tools to a practical and relatable problem: Minimizing the annual cost of a secondary cellular mobile connection in India.
+In this article, with the help of these tools, we will solve a practical and relatable problem: Minimizing the annual cost of a secondary cellular mobile connection in India.
 The focus is on method and clarity, not technical complexity.

 This article assumes no prior expertise and is suitable for learners at any stage.